Jerusalema: Why a South African song has become the soundtrack to a world in lockdown

 Late last month, another unlikely twist took the song into the realm of politics, when South African president Cyril Ramaphosa urged his fellow citizens to actively celebrate it, “to reflect on the difficult journey we have all travelled, to remember those who have lost their lives, and to quietly rejoice in the remarkable and diverse heritage of our nation”.

 He said, “There can be no better celebration of our South African-ness [and] I urge all of you to take up this Jerusalema challenge and show the world what we are capable of.”
-That healing potential is also perceived seen in other countries.
+That healing potential is also perceived in other countries.

 On Wednesday, for example, the Kenyan parliament has taken the day off to film its own version, “to show that in diversity we can find peace”.